-FACT: If your baby is a great daytime napper they might be having too much day sleep, which would then mean they won’t sleep as much overnight.
-In this case you should definitely wake your baby from their naps.
+FACT: If your baby is a great daytime napper, they might actually be having too much day sleep, which would then mean they don’t sleep as much overnight.
+In this case, you should definitely wake your baby from their naps.
 Some babies would quite happily sleep all day then stay awake all night and we absolutely don’t want it that way around!

 MYTH: Babies will just fall asleep when they’re tired.

 FACT: Some babies will fall asleep when they’re tired, but this doesn't mean they will sleep well (which we'll explain in more detail shortly!).
 The vast majority of babies though will simply stay awake until they are really overtired, making it impossible for them to settle easily or sleep well.